galaxyproject/iwc/workflows/scRNAseq/fastq-to-matrix-10x/README.md

 ## Input values

 - reference genome: this genome needs to be available for STAR
+- Barcode Size is same size of the Read: if the length of your R1 of GEX matches the size of cell barcode + UMI set to true.
+If your R1 contains trailling A, put false.
 - number of cells: If you make it too large no cell barcode correction will be performed to demultiplex CMOs.

 ## Processing